I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONA radioactive dye (florbetapir) has been developed that binds to beta amyloid and can be detected in vivo with positron emission tomography (PET).
-This technology is being evaluated to detect beta amyloid neuritic plaque density in adult patients with cognitive impairment who are being evaluated for Alzheimer’s disease (AD) and/or other causes of cognitive decline.
+DESCRIPTIONThree radioactive tracers (florbetapir F18, flutemetamol F18, florbetaben F18) that bind to beta amyloid and can be detected in vivo with positron emission tomography (PET) have been developed.
+This technology is being evaluated to detect beta amyloid neuritic plaque density in adult patients with cognitive impairment who are being evaluated for Alzheimer disease (AD) and/or other causes of cognitive decline.

-Mild cognitive impairment (MCI) may be diagnosed when there is a change in cognition, but not sufficient impairment for the diagnosis of dementia.
+Mild cognitive impairment (MCI) may be diagnosed when there is a change in cognition, but impairment is insufficient for the diagnosis of dementia.
 Features of MCI are evidence of impairment in one or more cognitive domains, and preservation of independence in functional abilities.
-In some patients MCI may be a predementia phase of AD.
+In some patients, MCI may be a predementia phase of AD.
 Patients with MCI may undergo ancillary testing (e.g., neuroimaging, laboratory studies, and neuropsychological assessment) to rule out vascular, traumatic, and medical causes of cognitive decline and to evaluate genetic factors.
-Because clinical diagnosis can be difficult, particularly early in the course of disease, there has been considerable interest in developing biomarkers for AD.
-One biomarker that is being evaluated is amyloid plaque density in the brain detected in vivo by PET.
+Because clinical diagnosis can be difficult, particularly early in the course of disease, there has been considerable interest in developing biomarkers for AD (see Biochemical Markers of Alzheimer's Disease medical policy).
+One biomarker that is being evaluated is beta amyloid plaque density in the brain detected in vivo by PET.
+However, beta amyloid is present in individuals without dementia, in patients with mild or subjective cognitive impairment who may or may not progress to dementia, and in patients with other types of dementia, and may be absent in a substantial proportion of patients with clinical features of AD.

-In 2012, the FDA approved florbetapir (Amyvid™, Avid Radiopharmaceuticals, a subsidiary of Eli Lilly) as a radioactive dye for visualization of amyloid plaque in the brain.
-The FDA document prepared for the advisory committee meeting indicated that while florbetapir may detect pathology, there could be no claim of disease detection, since beta amyloid aggregates can be found in cognitively normal elderly individuals as well as patients with AD.
+In 2012, the FDA approved florbetapir F18 (Amyvid™, Avid Radiopharmaceuticals, [a subsidiary of Eli Lilly], Philadelphia, PA) as a radioactive agent for visualizing amyloid plaque in the brain.
+The FDA document prepared for the advisory committee meeting indicated that while florbetapir may detect pathology, there could be no claim of disease detection because beta amyloid aggregates can be found in cognitively normal elderly patients, as well as patients with AD.

-Amyvid™ is indicated “for PET [positron emission tomography] imaging of the brain to estimate beta-amyloid neuritic plaque density in adult patients with cognitive impairment who are being evaluated for Alzheimer’s disease and other causes of cognitive decline.”
+Amyvid™, Vizamyl™, and Neuraceq™ are indicated “for PET imaging of the brain to estimate beta amyloid neuritic plaque density in adult patients with cognitive impairment who are being evaluated for Alzheimer disease and other causes of cognitive decline.”
+Prescribing information for all 3 agents states:

-POLICYBeta amyloid imaging with positron emission tomography (PET) is considered investigational.
+POLICYBeta amyloid imaging with positron emission tomography (PET) is investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.